Siphon880gh/n8n-templates/README.md

 ## 🌟 Features

-- **🔐 Secure Login System** - Password-protected access to the templates library
+- **🔐 Secure Login System** - Password-protected access to the templates library.
+There is a switch to enable or disable password-protection at the top of `index.php`.
 - **🔍 Advanced Search & Filtering** - Search by template name, creator, description, or category
 - **📊 Real-time Statistics** - View total templates, available downloads, and unique creators
 - **⬇️ Direct Downloads** - Download JSON workflow files directly